johmca/IBM-Watson-Developer-Certification-Study-Guide/README.md

 ### 1.5.
 Define Precision, Recall, and Accuracy.

-Use the cancer example to remember how this works.
+Use the awful cancer example to remember how this works.